omundy/learn-javascript/topics/functions/functions.md

 ## About Functions

-- A function is a reusable block of instructions.
+- A function is a reusable block of instructions, and help to keep your code <a href="https://en.wikipedia.org/wiki/Don%27t_repeat_yourself" target="_blank">D.R.Y.</a>
 - Functions can receive values (**parameters**) to change their **return values**.

 <img src="../../assets/img/javascript-diagram-function-io.png" width="100%">

 <div class="caption slides-small">
-	Functions help to keep your code <a href="https://en.wikipedia.org/wiki/Don%27t_repeat_yourself" target="_blank">D.R.Y.</a>
+	Functions are also called "methods", especially in OOP (Object Oriented Programming). <a href="https://medium.com/predict/javascript-functions-vs-methods-and-other-helpful-tips-e58a621b1d27" target="_blank">JavaScript Functions vs Methods (and other helpful tips)</a>
 </div>